Science Corner

 Comprehensive review of cannabis health effects.
 Confirmed that strongest therapeutic evidence exists for CBD in epilepsy, and THC for spasticity, chronic pain, and chemotherapy nausea.
 Noted that evidence remains inconclusive for many neuropsychiatric conditions.
 Highlighted the challenge of standardizing cannabinoid preparations across studies.

-Know a study we should include?
+Read the essay →Know a study we should include?

 We're always looking for quality research on cannabinoids and edibles.
 If you've read something worth adding, send it our way.